simonvoelcker/astrotools/README.md

 Python tools for enhancing astronomic photographs

-Requires Python 3.6+, numpy, Pillow.
+Requires Python 3.6+, numpy, Pillow, and pyserial for steering the telescope.